 If a few people show to make-up a class and there is only one available spot, then the students can either decide who will get it or split the class.
 And if the class is at capacity, they can watch and try again the next time the class is offered.
 Teachers will always do their best to accommodate make-up students, without compromising the current class.

 There are no makeups for missed Scene Study classes.

 All workshops require a deposit.
-The balance must be paid the first night, either in full or in a specified payment plan (with postdated checks or scheduled card payments).
+The balance must be verified the first night of class, either by being paid in full or by selecting a specified payment plan (with postdated checks turned in to CBAA or scheduled payments online).

-Students will be called by the class assistant a week before the start date of the workshop to confirm registration.
-Once confirmed, the student’s deposit check will be processed.
-If the student chooses to cancel out of the class by the deadline given, their check will be credited to the next session of that class (and the next session only).
-They will lose their deposit if they cancel out after the final deadline or do not attend the first night without making financial arrangements.
+Students will be contacted by a CBAA representative two weeks before the start date of their workshop to confirm registration.
+At this point the deposit is nonrefundable.
+However, if the student drops the class within the next week, their deposit will be credited to the next session of that class (and the next session only).
+Within one week of the start of class, any dropped class forfeits the deposit or if the student does not attend the first night without financial arrangements in place.

 If a student is unable to attend the first night of their workshop, they must send the balance of the money due to CBAA, five days prior to the start of the workshop or risk losing their deposit and place in the class.

 Whenever, a student has to be late or miss a class, they must call the Class Assistant (ideally at least an hour before the class).
 Besides that it is professional and courteous, it helps the teacher to pace the class and not be concerned that anything may have happened to the missing student.
 (Also see Make-up policy above.)

 If, for any reason, you choose to cancel out of the class after the first night, you have 24 hours to contact Kimberly Jürgen in writing and your balance (less the deposit) will be refunded.
 After that first 24 hours you will not receive a refund if you cancel out of any workshop.